remy/nodemon/README.md

     nodemon --exec "python -v" ./app.py

 Now nodemon will run `app.py` with python in verbose mode (note that if you're not passing args to the exec program, you don't need the quotes), and look for new or modified files with the `.py` extension.

+### Default executables

+Using the `nodemon.json` config file, you can define your own default executables using the `execMap` property.
+This is particularly useful if you're working with a language that isn't supported by default by nodemon.

+To add support for nodemon to know about the .pl extension (for Perl), the nodemon.json file would add:

+    {
+      "execMap": {
+         "pl": "perl"
+      }
+    }

+Now running the following, nodemon will know to use `perl` as the executable:

+    nodemon script.pl

+It's generally recommended to use the global `nodemon.json` to add your own `execMap` options.
+However, if there's a common default that's missing, this can be merged in to the project so that nodemon supports it by default, by changing [default.js]() and sending a pull request.

 ## Monitoring multiple directories